By T. A. Benjaminsen (2025)

 Conservation, Land Dispossession, and Resistance in Africa

-by C. Cavanagh & T. A. Benjaminsen (2022)
+By C. Cavanagh & T. A. Benjaminsen (2022)

 While conservation organizations work to expand the network of protected areas in Africa to 30 percent or more of terrestrial land area, the flip side of such expansion is the mounting dispossession of rural land users, including subsistence-oriented farmers and pastoralists.
 This may result in forced migration to urban areas or elsewhere, but also to various forms of resistance: both covert and more overt instances of opposition to conservation.
 This chapter examines the risks and determinants of these variable constellations of overt resistance.
 In doing so, it assesses whether or to what extent recent developments in violent resistance, including the growth of jihadist groups, can be linked to the expansion of a top-down environmental conservation agenda.